 The new logo was originally unveiled at an April 4 picnic, which the Scout Snipers denied had anything to do with the anniversary of Martin Luther King, Jr’s assassination, saying it was just “random chance.”

-Inviting reporters into his office at Marine Corps Base Quantico in Northern Virginia, Colonel Tyson produced a stack of cardboard boxes simply marked “Rejected Scout Sniper Logos” in black marker.
+Inviting reporters into his office at Marine Corps Base Quantico in Northern Virginia, Tyson produced a stack of cardboard boxes simply marked “Rejected Scout Sniper Logos” in black marker.

 As Tyson reviewed some of the many rejected logos, he also produced the accompanying responses from Scout Snipers explaining what the logos symbolized.

 An image of Lee Harvey Oswald and the JFK assassination came with the caption: ”There are many famous Scout Snipers in American history, and we are always standing vigilant to guard our nation’s back.”